Failing to provide blood for drug driving

 Look at the wording on your charge sheet.
-You may see the phrase “reasonable excuse“.
+You should see the phrase “reasonable excuse“.
 The police will claim that you failed to provide a specimen without good reason (a reasonable excuse).
-We may claim that you did, in fact, have a good reason for not providing a blood sample.
-The term “reasonable excuse” is broadly defined and can relate to a physical impediment (e.g. a broken jaw) or a mental health condition.
+We can defend the case by claiming that you did, in fact, have a good reason for not providing a blood sample.
+The term “reasonable excuse” is broadly defined and can relate to a physical impediment or a mental health condition.
 It could also relate to a fear or phobia.

 Let me give you an example.
 Our team recently defended a young man charged with FTP.
-For the purposes of this example, I will call our client Mr Jay.
-Mr Jay was pulled over for speeding.
-When the officer spoke to Mr Jay, he smelt cannabis and requested a drug swab.
-The swab showed positive and Mr Jay was subsequently arrested.
+For the purposes of this example, I will call our client Jay.
+Jay was pulled over for speeding.
+When the officer spoke to Jay, he smelt cannabis and requested a drug swab.
+The swab showed positive for THC and Jay was arrested.
 At the police station the officer requested a specimen of blood.
-Mr Jay refused, but did not say why.
+Jay refused, but did not say why.
 He was charged with FTP.

 The prosecutor described this case as “open & shut”.
 He believed that my client was guilty.

-Our case was presented to the court on the trial date.
-The prosecution had no direct evidence to disprove his phobia.
+Our case was presented to the court at trial.
+The prosecution had no direct evidence to disprove Jay's phobia.
 We had a psychological report and detailed witness statements.
-The court found Mr Jay not guilty of FTP.
+The court found Jay not guilty of FTP.
 He was also awarded costs.

-There are, of course, many other ways to defence FTP allegations.
+There are, of course, many other ways to defend FTP allegations.
 Avoiding a conviction is particularly important because of the sentencing options.

 The starting point for the court is a 12 month disqualification and a fine.
 This can increase depending upon the circumstances of the offence, including any aggravating factors (i.e. possession, a car accident, children present, previous convictions etc…).